OpenTasmania/oj-server/docs/plan.md

-# **Open Journey Planner Server Improvement Plan**
+# **Open Journey Server Improvement Plan**

 ## **1. Introduction**

-This document outlines a comprehensive improvement plan for the Open Journey Planner Server project based on an analysis of the current codebase, architecture, and identified needs.
+This document outlines a comprehensive improvement plan for the Open Journey Server project based on an analysis of the current codebase, architecture, and identified needs.
 The plan is organized by key areas of the system and includes rationale for each proposed change.